CSBM-Lab/Enrichment_analysis/README.md

 ## Usage

-prepare 2 matrix files:
++ prepare 2 matrix files:
-    1 matrix after Hierarchical clustering for data filtering, 1 full matrix place file 'go.obo' at ./data/go.obo
+- 1 matrix after Hierarchical clustering for data filtering,
+- 1 full matrix
++ place file 'go.obo' at ./data/go.obo

 ## Filter_all.py

 Based on Perseus v1.6.15.0
-Using Perseus output Matrix to do enrichment analysis, generate a more specific list for plot drawing
+Using Perseus output Matrix to do enrichment analysis, then generate files for plot drawing

 ### input
 - M_file    the matrix after Hierarchical clustering for data filtering